 Ask children where the plants and animals used to make these objects come from.
 Sheep and cows are raised on farms.
 Plants come from places like farms, gardens and forests.
 Explain that people all around the world have always used plants and animals as resources to meet their needs for food, clothing and shelter because they can grow or collect them.

-3. Quickly review Canadian aboriginal history.
+3. Quickly review the subject of immigration.